TheCongzhi/NUMA-aware-thread-pool/README.md

 - [English](README.md)
 - [简体中文](README.zh_CN.md)

-A modern C++17 thread pool library featuring a Linux‑only NUMA‑aware pool—built to maximize memory locality and minimize cross‑node latency—plus a portable non‑NUMA pool and POSIX pthread wrappers, designed for optimal performance accross multi-core architectures on Linux and macOS.
+A modern C++17 thread pool library featuring a Linux‑only NUMA‑aware pool—built to maximize memory locality and minimize cross‑node latency—plus a portable non‑NUMA pool, designed for optimal performance accross multi-core architectures on Linux and macOS.
 With explicit support for NUMA architectures, this implementation addresses the unique challenges for memory locality and cross-NUMA-node latency in multi CPU socket systems(NUMA systems).

 ## Core Components